Albanians in Romania

 Albanians in Romania (Shqiptarët e Rumanisë; Albanezii din România) are an officially recognized ethnic minority, with one seat reserved in the Romanian Chamber of Deputies to the League of Albanians of Romania (Liga Albanezilor din România).

 Name

-Albanians are called by Romanians today Albanezi, but in the past they were known as Arbănasi, the old ethnonym dating back to the Middle Ages.
+Albanians are called by Romanians today Albanezi, but in the past they were known as Arbănași, the old ethnonym dating back to the Middle Ages.